zhenyuzhao/aws-backup-restore/README.md

 <li>AWS SDK for Python (Boto 3)
 <li>Python 2.7 and above</li>

-Note that the AWS CLI tool is Python based and it shares code base with Botocore, which is used by Boto3.
+Note that the AWS CLI tool is Python based and it shares the code base with Botocore, which is used by Boto3.
 As a result, it makes strategic sense to implement the solution in Python/Boto3
 <h2>Useful Link</h2>

 <a href="https://aws.amazon.com/sdk-for-python/">AWS SDK for Python (Boto3)</a>